 If you have been a regular viewer of America’s Got Talent, you would have seen this in its full effect.

-There is a chicken in the finals who plays the piano!
+There was a chicken in the finals who played the piano!

 Providing chickens opportunities to play, socialize, exercise and run will ensure you have done them a service by providing the best life for them.